On Whitehead's first free-group algorithm, cutvertices, and free-product factorizations: Outline

-Throughout this article, let $F$ be any finite-rank free group, $X$ be any $F\mkern-1mu$-basis, and $R$~be any finite set that consists of nontrivial $F\mkern-1mu$-elements and nontrivial $F\mkern-1mu$-con\-ju\-gacy classes.
-(An \textit{$F\mkern-1mu$-basis} is a free-gener\-ating set for $F$, an \mbox{\textit{$F\mkern-3mu$-element}} is an element of $F$, an \mbox{\textit{$F\mkern-2mu$-conjugacy class}} is a conjugacy class of~$F$, and an \mbox{$F\mkern-1mu$-conjugacy} class is \textit{nontrivial} if it is the conjugacy class of a nontrivial \mbox{$F\mkern-1mu$-element}.
-Repetition of elements in $R$ is allowed, but is rather pointless.)
+Throughout this article, let $F$ be any finite-rank free group, $X$ be any $F\mkern-1mu$-basis, and $R$~be any finite set that consists of nontrivial $F\mkern-1mu$-elements and nontrivial $F\mkern-1mu$-classes.
+(An \textit{$F\mkern-1mu$-basis} is a free-gener\-ating set for~$F$, an \mbox{\textit{$F\mkern-3mu$-element}} is an element of $F$, and a (nontrivial) \mbox{\textit{$F\mkern-2mu$-class}} is the conjugacy class of a (nontrivial) \mbox{$F\mkern-1mu$-element}.)